emmanestallo/elemag_rf_mmwave/README.md

 The photos here are obtained from the book Engineering Electromagnetics by William Hayt.
-This is made as a reviewer with full derivations of the expressions given in the book
+This is made as a reviewer with full derivations of the expressions given in the book.